KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 I'm facebook friends with an anti-vaxxer who is convinced that covid is a liberal hoax, that there's a secret cure, that vaccines are more harmful than the disease, and that people who wear masks are sheep.
 I find myself compelled to respond to their frequent posts, and it turns into an honestly unhealthy compulsion to fact check and post links to snopes, despite knowing that I'm never going to convince them of anything.
 I hate these rabbit holes, but I'm also fascinated by the sociology at play here.
 People on "my side" often think that it's a problem of education, that if we just explain how vaccines work carefully enough, people will get it.
 But how do you educate somebody who honestly believes vaccines are a government plot to poison the world?

 On May 5th, I get the second dose of the vaccine.
-My only side effect is feeling a little loopy that night, and again the probably placebo weird beard symptom.
-I'm a little dissapointed that I don't have more memorable side effects to mark the importance of the occasion.
+My only side effect is feeling a little cough syrup-y that night, and again the probably placebo effect weird beard symptom.
+I'm a little disappointed that I don't have more memorable side effects to mark the importance of the occasion.

 ![vaccine selfie](/blog/images/my-quarantine/2021-05-05.jpg)